Tooth decay is one of the most common oral health problems and can affect people of all ages.

 Together, saliva and fluoride form a powerful defense against the early stages of tooth decay.

-Regular use of fluoride toothpaste and staying hydrated to maintain saliva flow are simple yet effective strategies.
+Regular use of fluoride toothpaste and staying hydrated to maintain saliva flow are simple yet effective ways to maintain oral health.

 🦷 How Long Does It Take To Treat Gingivitis?